AntonioRedondo/AnotherMonitor/README.md

 The app can be closed, and the recording of values can be started from the buttons shown in the system bar.

-In order to get the CPU usage the app does not make use of the {{Top}} command from Linux but instead it parses the {{/proc/stat}} file and work out the calculatios with the user and system time.
+In order to get the CPU usage the app does not make use of the `Top` command from Linux but instead it parses the `/proc/stat` file and work out the calculatios with the user and system time.

 ## Resolving dependencies